How to plan for hidden travel costs in a business travel budget

 Roaming charges may apply to each minute and megabyte of phone use, and with business travelers required to stay connected, this really adds up.

 When business travelers use a credit or debit card overseas, they could be charged a foreign transaction fee.
 This varies by card issuer and financial institution, but typically costs anywhere from 1% to 3% of the total transaction value.
-While that may not seem like a lot, imagine that a team member is allocated $1000 on their company card for a business trip.
-At a rate of 1% this would cost an additional $10 in transaction fees, and at 3% that goes up to an extra $30.
+While that may not seem like a lot, imagine that a team member is allocated $1,000 on their company card for a business trip.
+At a rate of 1%, this would cost an additional $10 in transaction fees, and at 3%, that goes up to an extra $30.

 Corporate travel is big business worldwide, costing companies billions.
-In China, the total annual spend on business-related tourism was $372.5 billion, while the United States spent $361.6 billion and the UK $51.5 billion.
+In China, the total annual spend on business-related tourism was $372.5 billion, while the United States spent $361.6 billion and the UK spent $51.5 billion.

 Read more about typical business travel expenses in our guide to mastering your travel budget.